roelfie/dotfiles/README.md

 ## Usage

+If you want to do a fresh macOS install on an M1 MacBook, use the `Erase All Content and Settings` wizard under `System Preferences / System Preferences`.

-Copy the following script over to a file `~/boot.sh` on your local machine:
+When up & running, copy the following script over to a file `~/boot.sh` on your local machine:

 ```
 #!/usr/bin/env zsh